Virtual Cockpit

 - Use it during your normal activities — driving, biking, walking, flying

-- Try different features: toggle GPS modes, record tracks, compare sensor readings
+- Try different features: toggle GPS modes, record tracks, compare sensor readings, use the Kollsman knob, try calibration

 - Send feedback to mark@virtualcockpit.ca